afaiyaz006/front-end-practice/README.md

 # Front-End Practice Repository

 Welcome to the **Front-End Practice** repository!
-This repository is a collection of front-end projects, exercises, and challenges aimed at improving your front-end development skills.
-Whether you're learning HTML, CSS, JavaScript, or working on mastering modern frameworks, this repository will help you build your expertise with hands-on projects.
+This repository is a collection of front-end projects, exercises, and challenges aimed at improving my front-end development skills.

 ## Table of Contents